eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/catalog/catalog.protocol.md

 - A [=Dataset=] MUST hold at least one `Distribution` object in the `distribution` attribute.

-- Each `DataService` object MUST have at least one `DataService` which specifies where the distribution is obtained.
+- Each `Distribution` object MUST have at least one `DataService` which specifies where the distribution is obtained.
   Specifically, a `DataService` specifies the endpoint for initiating a [=Contract Negotiation=] and [=Transfer Process=].

 - A `DataService.endpointURL` property contains the URL of the service the [=Contract Negotiation=] endpoints extend.
 The